JackOLntrn/EMBER/hardware/mech/README.md

 QTY: 1

 ### 8. EMBER Hose Nozzle
-Test file to ensure threads fit our purchased mechanical parts.
+Test file to ensure threads fit the purchased mechanical parts.
 Not in final assembly.

 QTY: 1